List of Stargate SG-1 characters: Fifth

-Patrick Currie had auditioned for the show since the very beginning, resulting in approximately 15 auditions before being cast, according to Currie because the producers always short-listed him and waited for the perfect episode to use him in.
+Patrick Currie had auditioned for the show about 15 times before being cast, according to Currie, because the producers always short-listed him and waited for the perfect episode to use him in.
 When preparing for the role of Fifth, Currie was unsure where to take the innocence and vulnerability of the character, and later figured that the key to this character is to know "what it's like before we learn to play games and pretend".
 He thinks Fifth is a misunderstood character and not a villain; Fifth believes he loves Carter, but lacks comparisons.